steemit/devportal/_python/getting_started.md

  The library was designed to allow Python developers to easily access the network and build utilities & applications.

- Currently the documentation is in the python standard pydoc format.
+ Currently steem-python documentation is generated in the standard pydoc format.

  Documentation is available at: [steem-python docs](http://steem.readthedocs.io/en/latest/){:target="_blank"}.